Dairy Farm Monitor Project

 The range was −11.5% to 10.2%, and 43 of the 75 participant farms had a positive return on assets.

-Following on from 2010/11, a year that saw the second highest milk price on record and strong returns for farmers across all regions, 2011/12 again yielded a strong milk price, down only two percent to $5.52 per kilogram of milk solids.
+Following on from 2010 to 2011, a year that saw the second highest milk price on record and strong returns for farmers across all regions, 2011 to 2012 again yielded a strong milk price, down only 2% to $5.52 per kilogram of milk solids.

-In Northern Victoria a return to traditional season for the first time in a decade saw farmers in that region make the highest returns since 2007/08.
-However seasonal conditions in the southern regions conspired to depress returns compared to the previous year.
+In northern Victoria a return to traditional season for the first time in a decade saw farmers in that region make the highest returns since 2007 to 2008.
+But seasonal conditions in the southern regions conspired to depress returns compared to the previous year.

-The 2011/12 feature article identified the factors that enable participant farms to sustain long term profitability.
+The 2011 to 2012 feature article identified the factors that enable participant farms to sustain long-term profitability.

-The 2010/11 year saw a return to form for all Victorian dairy regions.
+The 2010 to 2011 year saw a return to form for all Victorian dairy regions.
 A strong opening milk price, followed by several step-ups helped push the average closing milk price to $5.64 per kilogram of milk solids.

-In 2009/10 it was a slow start for the industry, with lower opening milk prices limiting income.
-However more than 80 per cent of the 71 farms recorded positive return on assets.
+In 2009 to 2010 it was a slow start for the industry, with lower opening milk prices limiting income.
+But more than 80% of the 71 farms recorded positive return on assets.

 The feature article focused on the influence of calving pattern on cost of production, milk price received and overall business profitability.